Like Blockend? Give it a ⭐ on GitHub.

 The Error Handler block gives your Express application a single, predictable place to handle every error — expected or not.

 It separates errors you anticipate (bad input, missing resources, failed auth) from bugs you don't, returning a clean JSON response for the former and a safe, logged fallback for the latter.
-No database assumptions, no framework lock-in beyond Express — just a typed AppError class, an error catalog, and the middleware that ties them together.

 Features